lukewu8023/metadata-code-extractor/memory-bank/detailed-implementation-plan.md

    - Set up code quality tools
    - Create development documentation

-The project is now ready to proceed with implementation based on the successfully validated technology stack and comprehensive planning.
-All major technical risks have been mitigated through the validation process, and the implementation plan provides a clear path to a working system that aligns with all design documents and delivers the intelligent metadata extraction capabilities as envisioned.
+The project has made significant progress with Phase 1 85% complete.
+Core framework components are implemented and tested, with remaining tasks focused on database interfaces and data models.
+The validated technology stack and comprehensive planning provide a clear path to complete Phase 1 and transition to Phase 2 implementation.